SW6-G6-2024/docker/README.md

 ```
 root
 ├── docker
+|     └── Dockerfile
 ├── Algorithm-Performance-improver
+|     └── Dockerfile
 ├── Ski-Planner-FE
+|     └── Dockerfile
 └── Ski-Planner-BE
+      └── Dockerfile
 ```

 ## Changing names of repos
 If you have a different folder structure, you can change each path in the .env file.

+## MongoURI error
+To fix the mongo URI error, ensure that you have an .env file with the mongo uri, in the config folder of the Ski-Planner-BE repository